 Freelancing is the business of selling your skills and talents for an hourly or contract fee.
 They include content writing, graphic design, virtual assistant, web design, and others.
 On a straight hourly basis, this is a difficult model to earn a consistent income.
 Having repeat work through a contract is a more dependable source of revenue.

-A creative product would be an artistic piece created by a painter, songwriter, photographer, sculpture, etc., and sold for a price per piece.
+A creative product would be an art piece created by a painter, songwriter, photographer, sculpture, etc., and sold for a price per piece.
 For those with a special talent, this is the right model.
-The fees for a creative work may be significant.
+The fees for creative work may be significant.
 The residual income can be in royalties.

 Coaching, consulting and mastermind groups

 Coaching and consulting is an easy way to start in business.
-People will pay to get one-to-one time with you, when you have knowledge they want.
-Even when you offer a lot of valuable content, or an on-line course, people are looking for feedback and validation.
-You can charge premium prices when you’re perceived as a expert or have a unique specialty or ability.
+People will pay to get one-to-one time with you when you have the knowledge they want.
+Even when you offer a lot of valuable content or an on-line course, people are looking for feedback and validation.
+You can charge premium prices when you’re perceived as an expert or have a unique specialty or ability.